 Today’s excellent technologies operate at a level way below the scientific limits to performance.
-Imagine a mobile phone which had: a processor and memory which drained 1/10th of the power; a safe battery with three times the energy density and 10 times more charge; a transparent solar coating so that the battery could be recharged by the sun; a display with a quarter of the thickness, drawing 1/3 of the power and was unbreakable and half the weight that it does today.
+Imagine a mobile phone which had: a processor and memory which drained 1/10th of the power; a safe battery with three times the energy density and 10 times more charge; a transparent solar coating so that the battery could be recharged by the sun; a display with a quarter of the thickness, drawing 1/3 of the power and was unbreakable and half the weight than it does today.
 Your phone would need charging once a month and replacing once a decade.
 Royce can turn the possibilities above into reality.
 Energy Efficient ICT focuses on: Energy Generation: new materials that are able to power autonomous devices by harnessing energy from the environment.
 Energy Storage: significant improvements in the energy density, longevity, cost and compatibility of the various energy storage technologies required to power the next generation of ICT devices.
 Energy Use: radical approaches to reduce power consumption in processing and memory, towards the theoretical limits that are many orders of magnitude below current silicon-based technology, and making devices more lightweight.

 The overal economic impact of the Maxwell Centre within the UK

 This area is led by Cambridge but will work closely with the Imperial/Leeds ‘Atoms to Devices’ core area, particularly in materials nanofabrication.
 Connections with the Oxford-led ‘Energy Storage’ core area are already established and there is a natural complementarity between large-scale storage in Oxford and the smaller-scale novel battery systems under study in Cambridge.
 ‘Chemical Materials Design’ led by Liverpool provides a natural link for the identification and development of very new functional materials systems.
 The Manchester-led ‘2D Materials’ core area has excellent links with Cambridge through the Graphene Centres at both institutions.